My Blog

 Kenya Orphanage

-Working in an Orphanage in rural Kenya has given me time for reflection.
+Working in an Orphanage in rural Kenya was a humbling experience.
+It gave me time for personal reflection.

 The orphanage is home to 14 Girls and 16 Boys from the age of 5 months up to 18 years: many with truly horrendous life stories.
 Many were abandoned in the street; one boy was so ill it was thought he had only hours to live.
 All have mental scars and some have physical ones.

-Younger ones smile and want contact , the adolescence boys and girls are somewhat less communicative > same as normal teenagers all over the world.
+Younger ones smile and want contact , the adolescence boys and girls are somewhat less communicative > much the same as normal teenagers all over the world.

 On a school day they all get up at 5.30am some wash & shower whilst others prepare breakfast, then then swap around.
 All of school age leave before 6.30am for school.
 Primary school kid get back by 4.30pm and Secondary 5pm’ish.
 Saturdays are ‘only’ half day school.